jfulponi/jfulponi.github.io/RESUME.md

 | [github.com/jfulponi](https://github.com/jfulponii)

 ## About Me
 Dedicated data scientist with expertise in transportation planning, data-driven decision-making, and economic analysis.
 Proficient in R, Python, and SQL, with extensive experience in leveraging advanced data analysis techniques to inform public policy and optimize operations.
 Passionate about exploring innovative solutions to urban mobility challenges.

 ## Work Experience

 ### ALEPH SRL (Firenze, Italy)
-*Transportation Consultant – Data Scientist and Transportation Planning* **March 2024 - Present*
+*Transportation Consultant – Data Scientist and Transportation Planning*
+*March 2024 - Present*
 - Wide-effects impact evaluation.
 - Transport Engineering and Transportation Data Science.
 - Macro and Micro analysis for road, High-Speed trains and infrastructure projects and viability analysis.

 ### World Bank Group (Remote - USA)
 *Transportation Planning*
 *November 2022 – Present*
 Projects:
 - Measuring the impact of public investment in transportation infrastructure on traffic congestion in Lima, Perú.
 Analysis of socioeconomic cost of traffic congestion with Waze data and accessibility of public transport through GTFS data in Lima.
 - Generation of Origin and Destination matrices through cellphone data for Buenos Aires, Argentina and Bogotá, Colombia.
-Calculation of basic transportation indicators such as mean distances between administrative regions, travel speeds and geospatial positioning
+Calculation of basic transportation indicators such as mean distances between administrative regions, travel speeds and geospatial positioning.
 - Support in day-to-day operations of transportation planning in several projects in Latin America and Africa.
 - Team leading, follow-ups with government authorities, multidisciplinary work.

 ### World Bank Group - DDP (Remote - USA)
 *Development Data Partnership*